Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_representation_guidelines/output.md

 ### Implementation Plan
 1. **Documentation**: Create a comprehensive document in KinOS detailing the steps and findings related to emotional representation frameworks.
-2. **Community Workshops**: Schedule and organize discussions within the Discord channel to gather community-driven input on emotional representation methods, ensuring diverse perspectives are included and establishing a timeline for these workshops.
+2. **Community Workshops**: Organize discussions within the Discord channel to gather community-driven input on emotional representation methods.
 3. **Review Cycle**: Implement a structured review process that effectively incorporates community feedback for continuous improvements and relevance.

 ### Key Relationships